AaltoSciComp/scicomp-docs/scicomp/new-group-leaders.rst

 .. admonition:: Suggestions

-   Don't be too results oriented in your group activities.
+   * Don't be only  results oriented in your group activities.
 Make sure you value the process with both your time and mental energy.